 Have fun making these and contact me if you have any problems, alternative solutions and ideas.

 TENSEGRITY ENERGETICS – the following is really a musing and exploration of the biotensegrity model to see where it might lead.

 So far these pages have shown how tensegrity heterarchies and curved geometries contribute to making structural and energetic sense of complex patterns and shapes, while still relating to the basic geodesic, close-packing and minimal-energy principles.
-The models are relatively static structures and it may be difficult to visualize how they can move or change shape (a section on the ‘jitterbug’ will be added soon).
+The models can be relatively static structures and it may sometimes be difficult to visualize how they can move or change shape (a section on the ‘jitterbug’ will be added soon).

 Both Snelson and Fuller emphasized that tensegrity cables and struts are the “physical representations of invisible forces” and as Kenner noted:

-This section is an attempt to connect all the platonic solids with the energetics of tensegrity structures without using heavy mathematics; it is work in progress and pure conjecture at the moment.
+This section is an attempt to connect all the platonic solids with the energetics of tensegrity structures without using heavy mathematics; it is really a work in progress and something to think about.
 The geodesic and definition pages describe how curved struts link curvature with heterarchies; and the simple 3-strut tensegrity model is a useful starting point.